Biography

 Looking for The Fountain of Youth, occasional series, began August 11, 2002, continuing into 2004.

-Fatal Foam, with Peter B. Lord, a four-part series on the dangers of polyurethane foam in household furniture and beds, September 28 - October 1, 2003.
+Fatal Foam, with the late Peter B. Lord, a four-part series on the dangers of polyurethane foam in household furniture and beds, September 28 - October 1, 2003.
 The series was part of an effort by several Journal journalists that was a Pulitzer Prize finalist Public Service in 2004.

 The Growing Season, September 24 - October 5, 2006, 12 consecutive days.